 If you’ve ever signed up for a new web server, chances are you’re familiar with cPanel.
 Saying that 90% of all web hosting companies use cPanel wouldn’t be an overstatement.
 So this is where the following cPanel tutorial comes into play.

 But, why should you read this cPanel tutorial?

 Here at Website Setup, testing different hosting platforms is something we do for a living.
 We know this stuff.
-Our goal is to keep this guide as simple as possible and we wrote this up to date cPanel tutorial with the newbie in mind.
+Our goal is to keep this guide as simple as possible and we wrote this cPanel tutorial with the newbie in mind.
 So you don’t have to worry about it being too technical.

-In this tutorial, we will go through step by step on all the basics of using cPanel, including how to configure your domain name and how to set up a website with cPanel in mere minutes.
+In this tutorial, we will go through step by step all the basics of using cPanel, including how to configure your domain name and how to set up a website with cPanel in mere minutes.

 Along the way, we’ll also give you some helpful tips and tricks that will make managing your website much easier.

 1. cPanel Tutorial – The Basics

 Pssst… If you already know what cPanel is and you’ve logged in, skip to the next section by clicking here – you won’t miss a thing.